keymanapp/keyboards/release/gff/gff_awngi/README.md

 The Awngi & Xamtanga letter inventory is based on the syllabary of Dr. Alamirew Gebrehiwet which was submitted in the request for input for DES:5214 which later became the Ethiopian standards ES 781:2002.
-The syllabary inn turn had a focus on Ximtanga and Xamtanga requirements.
+The syllabary in turn had a focus on Ximtanga and Xamtanga requirements.
 The inventory is believed to be suitable for Awngi as well.

 Links